W. N. T. Beckett: North Russia and the Dwina River

 From May to November 1919, Beckett volunteered for "Special Service" on a dangerous secret mission in North Russia using CMBs.
-The Bolsheviks were attacking the White Russians and Beckett was sent as Second-in-Command of CMB Flotilla – Dwina River Force, under Commander-in-Chief Admiral Sir John Green, with whom he began a long friendship.
+The Bolsheviks were attacking the White Russians and Beckett was sent as Second-in-Command of CMB Flotilla – Dwina River Force, under the Senior Naval Officer, White Sea, Rear-Admiral John Green, with whom he began a long friendship.
 Beckett was in command of CMB No. 28A.
-During this time he worked with the military (on land), as a Lewis Gun Officer, and on mine clearance duties on the river.
+During this time he worked with the military (on land), as a Lewis gun officer, and on mine clearance duties on the river.
 He was left in charge to destroy materiel at their up-river base at Troitsa, and to cover the retirement of military forces.

 Between the wars

 Following the Russian action Beckett returned to Osea Island, but was soon made First Lieutenant of HMS Cockchafer, in which he proceeded to China to serve on the Yangtse River Patrol.
 In June 1921, Beckett was back in England and in charge of the HM Fishery Gunboat Boyne, on North Sea Fishery duties and minesweeping.
 During this time he salvaged SS Edith and towed her to Dover, but his salvage claim was disallowed.

-In November 1921 he was appointed to the battleship HMS Ramillies, and became executive officer.
+In November 1921 he was appointed to the battleship HMS Ramillies.
 During this time Beckett published The boatswain's call: how it is used, and some facts about it, which was later incorporated into the Official Seamanship Manual.
 Beckett was made lieutenant-commander while serving aboard Ramillies.